Table of Contents

 Worst foods for erectile dysfunction

-If there’s a list of the best ED foods, there’s also a list of the worst.
-A poor diet on its own is unlikely to cause ED, but it is a risk factor for medical conditions that lead to erectile dysfunction.
+If there’s a list of the best foods for erectile dysfunction, there’s also a list of the worst.
+A poor diet on its own is unlikely to cause ED, but it is also a risk factor for medical conditions that lead to erectile dysfunction.

 - Fried foods: Sadly, some of the best-tasting foods are the worst for us.
 Trans and saturated fats found in many fried and processed foods up the levels of “bad” cholesterol.
 Eating too much unhealthy fats also contribute to atherosclerosis, impacting blood flow to the penis (Monguchi, 2017).